The National Archives (United Kingdom): British Army "Burnt records" 1914 to 1919

+British Army "Unburnt records" 1914 to 1919

+Some service record papers were held elsewhere by the Ministry of Pensions, and were unaffected by the warehouse fire.
+These records were also microfilmed, and duly converted to digital files and were made available on the Ancestry website from 2008 onwards.
+These are archive series WO 364.

+British Army service records 1920 to 1963

+For several years beforehand, the future transfer of the records was being talked about.
+In February 2021 the Ministry of Defence commenced transferring 9.7 million military records for individuals with a discharge date before 31 December 1963 to The National Archives UK, its largest record transfer in the history of the organization.
+The first batch of records were added to the Discovery catalogue in April 2022.
+Since then, these records can be physically consulted in the invigilation room.
+A minimum of four business days advance notice is currently required when ordering these records, which are currently held offsite.

+In March 2023, Ancestry announced that it had won a contract to digitize over 3 million British Army service records, which it would release from 2024 through 2029.

 Storage

 The documents are stored on mobile shelving – double-sided shelves, which are pushed together so that there is no aisle between them.
 A large handle on the end of each shelf allows them to be moved along tracks in the floor to create an aisle when needed.

 They are generally stored in acid-free folders or boxes.

 In the event of a fire The National Archives would be clearly unable to use sprinklers for fear of ruining its holdings, and so when the building is evacuated, argon gas is released into the air-tight repositories.

 Other services

 The National Archives also provides services to help users in their research and also find collections beyond those it holds.

 Education

-The National Archives' education web page is a free online resource for teaching and learning history, aimed at teachers and students.
+The National Archives's education web page is a free online resource for teaching and learning history, aimed at teachers and students.
 Users can select time periods they are interested in, from the medieval era to the present day.
 Each time period contains sub-topics with various materials that can be used as teaching tools for teachers.
 Resources for students focus primarily on tips for research and writing using archival materials.